-My own interest in the series came rather late in the day, when I got pneumonia in 2016 and had to spend 2 weeks off work.
-Not ill enough for hospital but too ill to get out of bed, I binge watched the entire six series in that time, feeling as if I was actually living in that fictional world by the end of it, but at least I finally understood what the appeal was.
+My own interest in the series came rather late, when I got pneumonia in 2016 and had to spend 2 weeks off work.
+Not ill enough for hospital but too ill to get out of bed, I binge-watched the entire six series, feeling as if I was actually living in that fictional world by the end of it.
+At least I understood what the appeal was.

-Highclere doesn’t shy away from its famous connection, putting photos of the filming on display in the rooms as an aide-memoire to visitors.
-It helps to provide context and I should imagine is very popular with the shows fans.
+Highclere doesn’t shy away from its famous connection, putting photos of the filming on display in the rooms.
+These do help to provide context and I imagine are popular with the show’s fans.

 A Self Guided Tour of The House

 The self-guided tour starts in the magnificent double library.
 With the wood panelled ceiling and ornate wooden columns dividing the room, the library contains over 5650 books, some of which date back to the 16th century.
 Everything is subtly gilt edged, so the room conveys an impression of grandeur yet also looks comfortable and as if it would be easy to just pick up a book and relax in a chair.
 Many scenes were filmed in here, particularly between the Earl of Grantham and Mr Carson the butler, and there were gasps of recognition from some of the visitors in the room.